 Pre-Populated Renewal Form

 If a Medicaid recipient’s continuing eligibility cannot be determined via automatic renewal, the state may send out a pre-populated form.
-This means that the state will fill in the information in which it already knows about the recipient, such as his / her name and the names of the other persons living in the household, and he / she will only need to complete the information that is unknown to the Medicaid agency.
+This means that the state will fill in the information in which it already knows about the recipient, such as their name and the names of the other persons living in the household, and they will only need to complete the information that is unknown to the Medicaid agency.
 If any of the pre-populated information is incorrect, the individual must correct it.

-To be clear, states are only required to send a prepopulated form to specific eligibility groups, those within the MAGI group, such as adults between the ages of 19 and 64 without children, pregnant women, and parents / caretaker relatives.
+States are only required to send a prepopulated form to specific eligibility groups.
+This includes those within the MAGI (Modified Adjusted Gross Income) group, such as adults between the ages of 19 and 64 without children, pregnant women, and parents / caretaker relatives.
 For seniors who are aged 65 years and over, persons receiving long-term home and community based services, SSI recipients, and persons in Medicaid-funded nursing homes, sending a pre-populated renewal form is optional.
-However, the important thing to bear in mind is if a state cannot renew a beneficiary’s Medicaid eligibility automatically, a renewal form, pre-populated or not, will be sent to the Medicaid recipient.
+The important thing to bear in mind is if a state cannot renew a beneficiary’s Medicaid eligibility automatically, a renewal form, pre-populated or not, will be sent to the Medicaid recipient.